Create a Marketing Plan that Aligns with Business Goals

 What I'm about to lay out is from a decade of B2B technology marketing experience.
 This post will guide you toward a strong marketing plan regardless of industry.

 In Part 1, we'll focus on understanding your customer and learning how they view your business.
-We'll release parts 2 through 6 over the coming weeks.
-Subscribe to receive notifications when we post them.

 - Part 1: Focus on the Customer